 Members of Div.
 34 apply psychological knowledge and practice to understand a variety of topics and issues, including (1) human behavior and well-being related to the design of built spaces, landscapes, and natural environments, (2) conservation of wildlife and other species, (3) synergies between human mental health and flourishing and the ecology of the natural environment, and (4) the psychological consequences of population and high population density.
 We maintain websites, a listserv, and social networking sites; publish newsletters; organize APA convention programs; publicize activities and employment opportunities; and promote diverse approaches in the study of environmental psychology.

-Connect with a community of like-minded peers dedicated to top quality research.
+Connect with a community of like-minded peers dedicated to top quality research and practice.

-Participate in our active email list, which features funding, conference, and journal alerts as well as a forum to discuss relevant issues.
+Participate in our email list and check out the conversations on Facebook, Twitter and LinkedIn that feature employment, funding, conference and journal alerts as well as a forum to discuss relevant issues.

 Present your research and/or attend our symposiums, invited talks, and poster sessions at the APA Annual Convention each August.

 Gain leadership and networking opportunities through participation in division committees.

 Get involved in interest groups for each of our four membership interest areas (Environmental, Conservation, Ecopsychology, and Population).

 You do not need to be a member of APA to join Div.
 34.